cristiantobol/developer-toolcamp/session_09_unit_testing.md

 Here's a rule of thumb to give some guidance on when to use shallow and when to use mount:
 1. Always start out using `shallow` until your test requires more.
-1. If you want to test the behaviour of the components children use `mount`
+1. If you want to test the behaviour of the components children use `mount`.
-1. If you want to update props after creating the component use `mount`
+1. If you want to update props after creating the component use `mount`.

 ### Getting Enzyme set up
 Adding enzyme to your project is a bit more involved as it doesn't work with